tokio-rs/website/content/docs/going-deeper/streaming.md

 # fn main() {}
 ```

-There are two additional associated types over the buffered `ServerProto`
+There are two additional associated types compared to the non-streaming version
-trait: `RequestBody` and `ResponseBody`.
-This is the type of the streaming body
+of `ServerProto`: `RequestBody` and `ResponseBody`.
+This is the type of the
-chunks, and they can differ from the `Request` and `Response` types.
-So, for
+streaming body chunks, and they can differ from the `Request` and `Response`
-HTTP, the `Request` type may be `HttpRequestHead` and the `RequestBody` type
+types.
+So, for HTTP, the `Request` type may be `HttpRequestHead` and the
-could be set to `Vec<u8>` to represent streaming in the request body as a
+`RequestBody` type could be set to `Vec<u8>` to represent streaming in the
-sequence of bytes.
+request body as a sequence of bytes.
+Here, we use `String` for both directions.

 ## [Step 3: Implement a service](#implement-service) {#implement-service}